Kruithne/vaka/README.md

 bind(my_element, state, 'foo.bar.qux'); // 'qux' does not exist on 'foo'.
 ```

+`VakaError.ERR_BAD_PROXY`

+Thrown when a proxy trap is called on a non-reactive object.
+This should never occur in normal usage.

 ## Motivation

 Reactivity as a concept is great for web development.
 It allows the gap between HTML (DOM) and JS to be bridged much more seamlessly, getting rid of endless boilerplate.